-The Company holds securitisations with a total market value of £579m as at 31 December 2018, all of which are held for unit-linked and index-linked contracts.
+The Company holds securitisations with a total market value of £621m as at 31 December 2019, all of which are held as assets within unit-linked funds.
 This represents less than 0.2% of the total assets.

 A.4 PERFORMANCE OF OTHER ACTIVITIES